Tyrrrz/Ressy/Readme.md

 ##### Set the string table

-To replace the entire string table with a new set of strings, call the `SetStringTable(...)` extension method with a `StringTable` object:
+To replace the entire string table with a new set of strings, call the `SetStringTable(...)` extension method with a `StringTable` object.
+You can use the `StringTableBuilder` class to simplify the creation of a new `StringTable` instance:

 ```csharp
 using System.Collections.Generic;